bevyengine/bevy-website/content/learn/contribute/policies/ai.md

 - Does the local law in various countries and jurisdictions around the world provide consistent answers to all of the questions above?

-Until there is well established answers to these questions, the use and/or distribution of AI-generated code and assets may constitute copyright infringement or may be subject to licensing terms incompatible with the FOSS licenses used by the Bevy Organization.
+Until there are well established answers to these questions, the use and/or distribution of AI-generated code and assets may constitute copyright infringement or may be subject to licensing terms incompatible with the FOSS licenses used by the Bevy Organization.

 Erring on the side of caution in light of a openly debated legal topic, all[^1] forms of AI-generated contributions cannot be merged into repositories